A global law and order survey has placed the Philippines on a par with countries such as Australia and South Korea.

 However, as we reported last week, the Global Peace Index 2018 ranked the Philippines as one of the least peaceful countries in the world.
-With a ranking of 137th out of the 163 it was by far the least people country in Southeast Asia.
+With a ranking of 137th out of 163, it was by far the least people country in Southeast Asia.

-The Malacañang has welcomed the latest report published yesterday (Monday, July 11).
+The Malacañang has welcomed the most recent report, which was published yesterday (Monday, July 11).
 Presidential spokesman Harry Roque said the results demonstrated how Filipinos felt safe under the Duterte administration.

 Globally, Singapore recorded the highest index score of 97, the same as last year.

 The city state was followed by Norway, Iceland and Finland — all with a score of 93.